 Here's a quick look at the general inbound marketing methodology and it's primary features:

 Now, here's a look at where SEO fits within that same inbound methodology.
 Notice how much it plays a role in many of the strategies below.

-I know, I know, SEO can still play in a role in other facets such as email, smart content and calls-to-action but I think we as inbound marketers can all agree the primary components are listed above.
+I know, I know, SEO can still play in a role in other facets such as email, smart content and calls-to-action but most everyone would agree that the primary components where SEO has the most impact are listed above.

 SEO and inbound marketing are not the same thing.
 Nor are they opposing forces.

 They compliment each other in a harmonious, symbiotic fashion - both seeking to deliver traffic and lead growth for the company engaging in these methodologies.